brunobedo/brunobedo/README.md

 </h2>

 I'm <b>Bruno Bedo</b> (@brunobedo).👋
 I have B.Sc. in Physical Education and Sport at the School of Physical Education and Sport of Ribeirão Preto, University of São Paulo, M.Sc (2016, Brazil) and Ph.D.
 (2021, Brazil).
-During the PhD degree, I had worked as a researcher at Human Movement Biomechanics Laboratory at the University of Ottawa (2019, Canada).
+During the PhD degree, I worked as a researcher at Human Movement Biomechanics Laboratory at the University of Ottawa (2019, Canada).
-I has developed research on sports biomechanics, human movement, motor control and data science applied to sports.
+My research was focused on sports biomechanics, human movement, motor control and data science applied to sports.
-Also, I have knowledge in programming languages focused on data acquisition, analysis and interpretation of sports data.
-Currently I have been working as a Data Scientist at Grupo Globo, analyzing sports data, mainly related to the game fantasy Cartola FC
+Also, I have knowledge in programming languages oriented to data acquisition, analysis and interpretation of sports data.
+Currently I am working as a Data Scientist at Grupo Globo, analyzing sports data, mainly related to the game fantasy Cartola FC.

 <br>